dbaumgarten/dbasic/README.md

 You will also need to have GCC installed as it is used to assemble and link the generated assembly code.

-Have a look at the examples in the examples directory.
-They show the usage of tha langage features.
-A detailed language specification might follow.

 Now compile your first programm:
 ```